eyecantell/cmdorc/command_config.md

 max_concurrent = 1                               # default: 1, use 0 for unlimited
 timeout_secs = 600                               # optional — kill after N seconds
 on_retrigger = "cancel_and_restart"             # default, or "ignore"
+keep_history = 1                                 # default: 1, how many past runs to keep
 ```

 ## Fields